-Philonise Floyd asks Congress to make sure his brother didn't die in vain
+Philonise Floyd asks Congress to make sure his brother didn't die in vain.

 As a final beat, Philonise Floyd turned to the power of legacy.
 His brother’s death has in some ways been immortalized in the annals of criminal justice, and it could come to mean even more—if Congress acts.

 “George’s name means something.
-You have the opportunity here, today, to make your names to mean something, too,” he said.
+You have the opportunity here, today, to make your names mean something, too,” he said.
 “If his death ends up changing the world for the better, and I think it will, then he died as he lived.
 It is on you to make sure his death is not in vain.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.